sabd-project/sabd-cli-python/README.md

 HTML output uses [Reveal.js](http://lab.hakim.se/reveal-js/) which is way nicer than some of the STTM ppt output.
 The application will fire up your web browser when in html mode

 ## Basic Usage
-  `sabd-cli -f hjkk` to find "har jio kirpa karo" using first letter search
+  `sabd-cli.py -f hjkk` to find "har jio kirpa karo" using first letter search

-  `sabd-cli -s 2289` to bring all lines of "har jio kirpa karo" back
+  `sabd-cli.py -s 2289` to bring all lines of "har jio kirpa karo" back

-  `sabd-cli -s 2289 -o html` to bring all lines of "har jio kirpa karo" and render as html to a generated filename
+  `sabd-cli.py -s 2289 -o html` to bring all lines of "har jio kirpa karo" and render as html to a generated filename

-  `sabd-cli -s 2289 -o html --file-name=/tmp/myfile.html` to bring all lines of "har jio kirpa karo" and render as html to a filename of your choice
+  `sabd-cli.py -s 2289 -o html --file-name=/tmp/myfile.html` to bring all lines of "har jio kirpa karo" and render as html to a filename of your choice

-  `sabd-cli (-h | --help)`
+  `sabd-cli.py (-h | --help)`

 ## TODO